decile-team/jensen/README.txt

 3) mkdir build
 4) cd build/
 5) cmake ..
+6) make

-Once you run cmake, it should automatically build the entire library.
-Once the library is built, please try out the example codes
+Once you run make, it should automatically build the entire library.
+Once the library is built, please try out the example codes in the build directory.